vantezzen/nftlicense/README.md

 As a first step, you'll need to create your licensing NFT.

-- To publish using OpenSea, use [https://opensea.io/asset/create?enable_supply=true]
+- To publish using OpenSea, use https://opensea.io/asset/create?enable_supply=true
-- The media uploaded is irrelevant, you probably want to set `Supply` higher to enable multiple people to purchase licenses
+- The media uploaded is irrelevant, you probably want to set "Supply" higher to enable multiple people to purchase licenses
 - NFTLicense is currently written for Ethereum contracts

 After creation you'll need the NFT's address and token ID which can be found under "Details".